yenniejun/covid-texting-service/README.md

 This is a texting service that allows you stay updated on the COVID-19 statistics for your region.

-You can query the latest coronavirus statistics on cases (confirmed, recovered, and deaths) at a global-level, country-level, and US state-level.
-Further, you can get the latest coronavirus statistics for each parish in Louisiana (my home state).
+You can query the latest coronavirus statistics on cases (confirmed, recovered, and deaths) at a global-level, country-level, US state-level, or US county-level (i.e. county, borough, or parish).

 _             |  _
 :-------------------------:|:-------------------------: